xiaoxiae/videos/18-lopt/SCRIPT.md

 and we're done!
 We can see this because all of the coefficients of the objective function are now negative so we can't improve any further.
-The optimum is $8000$, again achieved in $(1000, 4000)$ (we don't care about the slack variable) which is the same as the one from our geometric solution, which is a good indicator that the algorithm works as intended.
+The optimum is $8000$, again achieved by setting $x_1$ to $1000$ and $x_2$ to $4000$, which is the same as the one from our geometric solution, which is a good indicator that the algorithm works as intended.

 \newpage